Photographs:

 Old Maps:

 There are many places to find out more about old maps, or obtain copies.
-For example, the Ordnance Survey (OS), or the British library, the famous Stanfords shop in London, or the Old Map Company
+For example, the Ordnance Survey (OS), the famous Stanfords shop in London, or the Old Map Company

 However, another way to access the OS historical maps in a rather easier to access way is via the National Library of Scotland